A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Preliminaries

 \section{Preliminaries}

-In this section, we set the notation and present the discretized form of TV and its dual representation.
-We then introduce the definition of the WPM and some necessary properties.
+In this section, we introduce the necessary notations and present the discretized form of TV along with its dual representation.
+We then define the WPM, outline its key properties, and introduce a useful theorem.